 - Periodontal abscess: This starts from the gum pockets

 - Tooth abscess causes constant pain, particularly when force is applied or when warm items are eaten or drunk.
 Dental health care providers recommend proper foods for oral health.

 - Swelling in the gums, at the base of the tooth, and even the cheeks.
 Swelling of the face is also possible in some situations, such as when the abscess affects the bone, and then spreads to the other connected tissues

 - Migraine-like pain, which would be transferring from the infected area

 For the treatment of tooth abscess, the organisms causing the condition would be removed or reduced.
 Use of antibiotic medication is very supportive.
 Drainage is also among the treatment techniques.
-Root canal treatment can also be a possible treatment for tooth abscess if restoration is feasible.
+Root canal therapy UK can also be a possible treatment for tooth abscess if restoration is feasible.
 When the restoration of the tooth is not a probability, then the tooth should be extracted before it causes more discomfort and damage.